norswap/autumn/doc/A6-left-recursion-associativity.md

 `StackOverflowError`.
 Note that Autumn intercepts this error and wraps it another error that warns about left-recursion.

-In fact, by default Autumn specifies the [`well_formed_check`] option, which analyses the grammar before the parse to determine if it contains left-recursive loops (such a loop is a chain of parser through which a parser ends up invoking itself at the same position) ([*1]).
+In fact, by default Autumn specifies the [`well_formedness_check`] option, which analyses the grammar before the parse to determine if it contains left-recursive loops (such a loop is a chain of parser through which a parser ends up invoking itself at the same position) ([*1]).

 Note that if you use custom parsers (cf. [B4.
-Writing Custom Parsers]), you'll additionally need to use the [`well_formed_checker`] option.
+Writing Custom Parsers]), you'll additionally need to use the [`well_formedness_checker`] option.
 It is also recommended to disable these options in production to avoid their overhead, but they'll help you catch bugs while you construct your grammar.